ovh/docs/pages/platform/databases/mongodb_05_connect_python/guide.en-gb.md

 > [!primary]
 >
 > If you want to allow any connections from the outside, you can enter the IP 0.0.0.0/0.
 Please use it carefully.
-Every IPs will be authorized.
+Every IP will be authorized.
 >

 ### Get your connection information (URI)